-by Ruby Taylor | Dec 2, 2024 | All Journal Entries, Courses, plant fibres
+by Ruby Taylor | Dec 2, 2024 | All Journal Entries, plant fibres

-In the winter of 2012 the East Sussex Archaeology and Museums Partnership team, led by Christabel Shelley and Ian Dunford, constructed a beautiful dwelling, influenced by archaeological findings at Deer Park Farms in County Antrim, Ireland, an early rath (ringfort or...
+One winter, the East Sussex Archaeology and Museums Partnership team, led by Christabel Shelley and Ian Dunford, constructed a beautiful dwelling, influenced by archaeological findings at Deer Park Farms in County Antrim, Ireland, an early rath (ringfort or settlement...

-by Ruby Taylor | Jan 7, 2023 | All Journal Entries, Courses, Foraging
+by Ruby Taylor | Jan 7, 2023 | All Journal Entries, plant fibres

 A photgraphic essay.
 Weaving bramble baskets in the woods, I’m joined by photographer Bethany Hobbs.
 These are her words and images, her story of our day.
 The humble bramble, the scratcher, the snarer, the snagger of jumpers, the bearer of tongue-staining fruit,...

-by Ruby Taylor | Jun 16, 2021 | All Journal Entries, Courses, Foraging
+by Ruby Taylor | Jun 16, 2021 | All Journal Entries, plant fibres

 I talk with the founder of Plants & Colour, Flora Arbuthnott, about how I approach working with wild gathered materials in my creative practice.
 Intimacy with the landscape, the living world, plants, earth, other creatures, has always been meaningful to me as a...

-by Ruby Taylor | Mar 9, 2017 | All Journal Entries, Courses, Foraging
+by Ruby Taylor | Mar 9, 2017 | All Journal Entries, plant fibres

 ‘Plants are integral to reweaving the connection between land and people.
 A place becomes a home when it sustains you, when it feeds you in body as well as spirit.’
-(Robin Wall Kimmerer) There’s an arable field margin under two ancient oaks that is species-rich with...
+Robin Wall Kimmerer There’s an arable field margin under two ancient oaks that is species-rich with...

 by Ruby Taylor | Oct 28, 2015 | All Journal Entries, Wakehurst: artist in residence